footnotes, appendices and apparatus to the anatomy

 'My goal', he says, 'is to use everything.
 Everything I already have.
 Accumulate nothing new.
 I have everything I need.
 Use up everything in my great work, my Vitruvian man, keep expanding until it’s all used up, all has its place.
 I dream that my bench and my tools, every scrap of dust in those garages will find their way in.
 A totality.
 A completeness.
 And then I can stop.'

 It was only later, after a few more drinks, that Emmet told us he was in love with the woman who was distributing the pamphlets.
-She looked, he said, like Sandra Bullock, which he seemed to think was a good thing.
+She looked, he said, like Sandra Bullock.
 He said she touched his hand as she handed him the pamphlet, and met his eye and smiled.
 He said he was resolved to go back to the trade fair, which was in Birmingham, and go up to her and ask her out.